-The Treehouse is a little over six hours north of Corpus Christi, where holistic treatment meets adventure therapy and mindfulness in nature.
+Vertava Health of Texas is a little over six hours north of Corpus Christi, where holistic treatment meets adventure therapy and mindfulness in nature.
 Addiction can take over a person’s whole life so it needs to be treated holistically.
-At The Treehouse we want to help you get your life back.
+At Vertava Health of Texas, we want to help you get your life back.

 Contact us today to learn more about drug and alcohol rehab.
-Addiction is a disease of the mind, body and spirit—at The Treehouse we want to help you get your life back!
+Addiction is a disease of the mind, body and spirit—at Vertava Health of Texas, we want to help you get your life back!

 - National Drug Intelligence Center — High Intensity Drug Trafficking Area Drug Market Analysis

 - National Drug Intelligence Center — South Texas Border and San Antonio Market Areas